waepoints/waepointstandards/outline.md

 Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System, Or Compatible Device’s, Or Compatible Devices’

-Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System, and of the User(s) on the Zones Of The Managing Entity, and of the Zones on the Managing Entity
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User’s System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User’s System, and of the User(s) on the Zones Of The Managing Entity, and of the Zones on the Managing Entity

 Confirmed Phrase, and Confirmed Phrases Of The Managing Entity’s Owner’s, or Owners’

 Confirmed Phrase, and Confirmed Phrases Of The User’s System’s, or Systems’, Or Compatible Device’s, Or Compatible Devices’ Owner’s, or Owners’

-Confirmed Phrase, and Confirmed Phrases Of The User(s) Of The System, Or Compatible Device’s, Or Compatible Devices’, and of The User(s) Of The Joined Compatible System(s) to the User's System, and of The User(s) Of The Managing Entity
+Confirmed Phrase, and Confirmed Phrases Of The User(s) Of The System, Or Compatible Device’s, Or Compatible Devices’, and of The User(s) Of The Joined Compatible System(s) to the User’s System, and of The User(s) Of The Managing Entity

 Commands, and Definitions Of The User, By The User, and Imbuings, and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’